sergivalverde/cnn-ms-lesion-segmentation/README.md

 The method works on top of [Lasagne](http://lasagne.readthedocs.io/en/latest/index.html) and [Theano](http://deeplearning.net/software/theano/).
 If the method is run using GPU, please be sure that the Theano ```cuda*``` backend has been installed [correctly](https://github.com/Theano/Theano/wiki/Converting-to-the-new-gpu-back-end%28gpuarray%29).
 In the case of CPU, be sure that the fast linear algebra [libraries](http://lasagne.readthedocs.io/en/latest/user/installation.html#numpy-scipy-blas) are also installed.

-Once this requirements are met, the rest of python libraries may be easily installed using ```pip```:
+Once these requirements are met, the rest of python libraries may be easily installed using ```pip```:

 ```python
 pip install -r requirements.txt